databrary/curation/README.md

     python csv2json.py -a -s {path to session csv file} -p {path to participant csv file} -f {output JSON name} -n {Full name of volume on Databrary (must match)}

 Note: the participant file is optional if you only want to add session metadata.
+However, you cannot have ParticipantID in the session file if you are ommitting a participant file.

 **assisted.py**: Script that can be used to pull rows related to assisted curation uploads from an instance of the Databrary database.
 Currently does not connect to production.